The Library/Office (1880-1968)

 The solid brass works clock was manufactured by E. Howard & Co. from Boston, Massachusetts.
 Records show that firm shipped a tower clock to Talcottville sometime between 1879 and 1885.

-The clock works and gears weigh about one ton and are about 30 inches high with a pendulum swinging 10 feet below.
+The clock works and gears weighed about one ton and were about 30 inches high with a pendulum swinging 10 feet below.
 The clock is powered from a box of stones hanging from a cable, which could be slowed down by removing stones.
 It was 'wound' when the box of stones was lifted back up each week.
-For many years this duty was perfomed by GAETANO SIMONCELLI, who was also the postmaster of the Talcottville post office and lived next to the Office.
+For many years this duty was performed by GAETANO SIMONCELLI, who was also the postmaster of the Talcottville post office and lived next to the Office.

-This magnificent four faced tower clock was saved, and is still in Talcottville.
-At the time the building was demolished the wooden faces had weathered and were crumbling.
+This magnificent four faced tower clock was saved for a time.
+When the building was demolished the wooden faces had weathered and were crumbling.
 Risley had four new faces made by TED HIETALA of Coventry, a carpenter in Risley's woodworking shop.
 Hietala also made the new face on the clock on top of the First Congregational Church in Vernon Center.
 It was then moved to the cupola in the hotel and restaurant across the street, what was formerly The Colony Restaurant & Conference Center.
 Note the 1881 date.

 Manchester Herald, October 16, 1967, Clock Getting New Face, Place.

 Historical sign at location.